Monroe man arrested for beating a one year old boy

 Monroe/West Monroe, La.
-(07/28/20)— On June 12, 2020, West Monroe Police Department responded to Oschner Hospital in Monroe in reference to a child abuse complaint.
+(KTVE/KARD) (07/28/20) — On June 12, 2020, West Monroe Police Department responded to Oschner Hospital in Monroe in reference to a child abuse complaint.

 The victim, a one year old boy, had signs of abuse on his back, arms, stomach, and buttocks.